Peace Studies Minor

 The purpose of the peace studies minor is to study the basic concepts and methods of analysis that shape the field of peace studies.
 Researchers from a variety of disciplines, including, for example, philosophy, religious studies, political science and social theory, have developed theories of nonviolent transformation; activists have tested these theories in practice.
 Students who choose this minor study these theories and methods and also examine some of the deep and rich and sometimes forgotten history of nonviolent social change, which provides material for further analysis.
 Students engage in critical reflection, comparing the efficacy of violence and nonviolence in addressing conflicts at all levels, from the interpersonal level to the level of international disputes.

-A minor in peace studies consists of at least five courses, including Peace Studies 100; three or more courses cross-listed from other academic departments and programs; and either Peace Studies 400 or Peace Studies 410.
-From time to time the program also offers special topics courses such as Survey of World Religions, or courses in conflict resolution and negotiation.
+A minor in peace studies consists of at least five courses, including Peace Studies 100; three or more courses cross-listed from other academic departments and programs; and either Peace Studies 400 or Peace Studies 489.
+From time to time the program also offers special topics courses that also count towards the minor.

 No more than one of these cross-listed courses should be a course that counts for the student’s major(s) (or other minor, if relevant).
 Students who intend to minor in peace studies should meet with the program coordinator to plan a set of cross-listed courses that complements their interests in a meaningful way.
 Some students may focus on a particular peace studies angle: international issues with a focus on a particular conflict, for example.
 Others may wish for a more broad-based background, choosing an array of courses that helps them gain a wider and interdisciplinary perspective on peace issues.